Tower House Lewisham

 Our designs have reinstated this landmark building’s status by delivering a renewed street presence and 56 high quality flats within the existing building and a new two storey roof extension

 - 1933 building opened

 About Tower House

 Once a vibrant department store (Royal Arsenal Cooperative Society), in more recent years Tower House was converted into a pub and gym, but with little success.
-Barr Gazetas’ new design proposals for MHA London reinstate the building’s landmark status by delivering a renovated street presence, as well as 56 high quality flats within the existing building and in a new two storey roof extension.
+Barr Gazetas’ new design for MHA London reinstates the building’s landmark status by delivering a renovated street presence, as well as 56 high quality flats within the existing building and in a new two storey roof extension.

 The extension is set back behind a landmark brick tower that stands 9.5 metres above the original roof.
 Barr Gazetas ensured the tower’s urban significance remains by establishing distance between it and the new extension behind.
 The building’s exterior façade has a curved front which follows the ancient path of the now culverted River Quaggy.
 To reinforce this strong feature the curved design continues on the façade of the roof extension.